 A Corneotherapist will also have a working knowledge of cosmetic chemistry and understand what the effects and influences of specific types of ingredients will have on the conditions presented.

-Yes.
+Absolutely.
 One of the key principles in Corneotherapy is the prescribing of solutions that are tailored to the specific condition and are as physiologically compatible with the skin as possible.

 In a majority of cases, Corneotherapists prescribe a treatment regime that involves individually prepared therapeutic creams and lotions.